nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 The review and success frequency of a flashcard is not affected by review mode.
 </div>

-Steps for entering review mode.
+**Steps for entering review mode**:

-Step 1: We want to enter review mode to review our flashcards.
+**Step 1**: We want to enter review mode to review our flashcards.
 Type the command `review`.

 ![filedirectory](images/ug/ug_review_step1.PNG)

-Step 2: We are brought to the review mode.
+**Step 2**: We are brought to the review mode.
 The instructions on how to navigate review mode will be shown at the top.

 ![filedirectory](images/ug/ug_review_step2.PNG)

-Step 3: In this example, we will demonstrate the behaviour of the `↓ key`.
+**Step 3**: In this example, we will demonstrate the behaviour of the `↓ key`.
 Upon clicking the `↓ key`, the answer of the flashcard is shown.

 ![filedirectory](images/ug/ug_review_step3.PNG)